minomy13/server-reachability/README.md

 ## Installation

 You can install it like every other npm package.
-Simply run `npm install server-reachability` in your termianl.
+Simply run `npm install server-reachability` in your terminal.

 ## Usage